gklyne/I-D/app/app.md

 Encoding considerations   {#encoding}
 =======================

-The production for `UUID` and `alg-val` are restricted to ASCII and should not require any encoding considerations.
+The productions for `UUID` and `alg-val` are restricted to URI safe ASCII and should not require any encoding considerations.

 Care should be taken to %-encode the directory and file segments of `path-absolute` according to {{RFC3986}} (for URIs) or